visual-layer/visuallayer/README.md

 ## Usage

-### Loading
+### Loading a dataset
-To list all datasets supported by `visuallayer` from the datasets zoo, run:
+We offer handy functions to load datasets from the Dataset zoo.
+First, let's list the datasets in the zoo with:

 ```python
 import visuallayer as vl